 Where To Stay In Wicklow Town

 Built in 1702 and the birthplace of Captain Robert Halpin, who laid the first cross-Atlantic cable, The Bridge Tavern puts you right in the middle of the action for the Christmas markets.
 It’s a historic inn with a bar full of character and original features and modern rooms that have been thoughtfully designed.
-The story of this inn is everywhere you look in the bar and it’s a great place to stay for soaking up the atmosphere of Wicklow Town.
+The story of this inn is everywhere you look in the bar and it’s a great place to stay for soaking up the atmosphere of this charming Irish village.
 I love the grand “doorway” in the bar for staff to go from behind the bar to out into the bar, which is a kind of polished wood pagoda with stained glass on each side.

 5. Killarney